kusterlab/picked_group_fdr/docs/source/usage.rst

 Instructions on how to do this are given in the respective search engine sections.

 Users unfamiliar with the command line and Python are advised to use the :ref:`Graphical user interface (GUI)`.
-For more flexibility, use the :ref:`Command line` or a :ref:`Python script / jupyter notebook`.
+For more flexibility, use the :ref:`Command line` or call functions directly in :ref:`Python`.

 Graphical user interface (GUI)
 ------------------------------